terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 **Field Definitions:**

-- `<app_id>`: Should exactly match the `id` field in `config.ini` (case‑sensitive)
+- `<app_id>`: Recommended to match the `id` field in `config.ini` (case‑sensitive)
-- `<platform>`: Should exactly match the `platform` field in `config.ini` and be one of the two supported values (`x86_64` or `aarch64`).
+- `<platform>`: Recommended to match the `platform` field in `config.ini` and be one of the two supported values (`x86_64` or `aarch64`).
 It does not accept multiple values or `all`.
 For multi-architecture support, each target architecture must be submitted as a separate build, and it helps to include the architecture suffix in the file name so the correct asset is easy to pick when submitting.
+The platform does not read the architecture from the file name — it verifies the architecture after parsing the package.

 **Release Tag:**